Dubsado/sput_doc/README.md

 ## Features

+YES, you absolutely edit markdown files directly.
+But then you lose the job of seeing how things end up getting formatted.
+Little things may be different once they get production deployment.
+Improving this environment will make editing and mantaining docs more fun making you more intelligent, you team more happy, and you WILL bring more value to the end user.

 ### Admin Dashboard

 This is where you can fire up with the web view of the file editor & file explorer.